BenRoshan100/BenRoshan100/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I worked as data analytics intern at [Blitzjobs](https://blitzjobs.in/);
+- 👨🏽‍💻 I;m working as data analyst at [CodaPayments](https://www.codapayments.com/);
-- 💼 I’m pursuing a Master's degree in MBA-Business Analytics at [CMSBS](https://bschool.cms.ac.in/);
+- 💼 Pursued a Master's degree in MBA-Business Analytics at [CMSBS](https://bschool.cms.ac.in/);
-- 🤔 My interests are with Data Science,Marketing analytics etc..;
+- 🤔 My interests are with Data Science,Fraud and Marketing analytics etc..;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please email via benroshan100@gmail.com to reach me.
 - 📝 See my [Resume](https://drive.google.com/drive/folders/17UKOvd6sxUuRxAHGXZnDkMr5ulKF-_Wz?usp=sharing) to get more info.